FatherofDharma/REACT-Independent-Project-One--Tap-Room/README.md

 * Open project in text editor (atom)
 * In terminal window, type $ `webpack`
 * Then enter $ `npm run start`
-* Open your favorite browser and navigate to `localhost:8080`
+* Open your favorite browser and navigate to `localhost:8080`, or whatever port your localhost opens to

 ## Route Layout